What are Car Park Barriers used for?

 Rising Boom Car Park Barriers for car parks have a pivoting arm which rises perpendicular with the ground when in the open position.
 It is preferable to a gate as obviously there is no swing area required at ground level.
 To assist the barrier rising up, there are two options: a counterweight on the opposite side of the base, or to use a gas assist cylinder as in our Autobahn Easy Lift Access Barrier with Swing Post.
 The advantage of using the Easy Lift system is no space is required on the other side of the base, thus freeing up more space for vehicles.

 To also assist with pulling the barrier up into position is the GHP Manual Access Barrier.
 The counterweight allows the user to swing the main boom into position with great ease, while the swing post reduces the need for a receiving post to be installed on the other side and making overall installation much faster.

 What other Car Park Barriers can I purchase from Pittman?

 Another popular version of car park barriers are our range of Swing Barriers.
 Swing Barriers act as a gate in car park and instead of rising into the air (like a boom barrier) the barrier just swings open into a locked position.
-Most popular in this category is the Autobahn Access Control Swing Car Park Barrier which has a locking support post for both the open and the closed position.
+Most popular in this category is the Compact Swing Barrier Gate which has a locking support post for both the open and the closed position.
 Surface mounted installation makes this really easy to put in place and is ideal for schools, hotel car parks and lock-up units.
 For a possibly more stylish solution look at the Swivelling Gate which does not require a support post for the locked or open position.
 Not needing a support post means you do not necessarily need to block off all of the opening, e.g. just enough to block enough so a car would not fit through – so if you have a 4M opening, even a 3M barrier would be sufficient to block cars when closed.